How Haskell and I met

 I came across Haskell.
 I knew very little of functional programming when I started.
 But when I read in Learn You A Haskell For Great Good that you can't change the value of a variable, I was too skeptical to not go on.

-As of this writing, I have no major accomplishments in Haskell, but I've used it with GTK using haskell-gi (as well as helped out with the missing GObject Introspection annotation problem there), briefly collaborated on a Snake game AI, dabbled in AST parsing, and I think I understand enough to use Haskell for something serious.
+As of this writing, I have no major accomplishments in Haskell, but I've used it with GTK using haskell-gi (as well as helped out with the missing GObject Introspection annotation problem there), briefly collaborated on a Snake game AI (not linked because the repository got unpublished), dabbled in AST parsing, and I think I understand enough to use Haskell for something serious if I wanted to.

 Compiled AND interactive

-When I found out that there was a language that both compiles to native code and has an interactive mode, I started to think I really had stumbled onto the perfect language.
+When I found out that there was a language that both compiles to native code and has an interactive mode, I seriously started to think I'd stumbled onto the perfect language.
+It sounded too cool to be true, y'know?
 In this regard at least, Haskell really is the best of both worlds between Go and Python.

 The type system